Please scroll down to access additional information in all subject areas.

 enrolled.
 As already stated, it is considered academic fraud to fail to include these in your

 Transcripts can be mailed directly to the Graduate Enrollment Office at 820 N. Michigan Avenue Chicago, IL 60611, or you can have them mailed to you, providing they are sealed, and send

 them in all at once.
 You are also able to drop them off if that makes you more comfortable.

 International applicants are required to send in transcripts to be considered applicants for

 our graduate programs.
 It is okay if your transcripts are in another language.
 You are also

-required to have a course-by-course evaluation of your courses completed at www,ece.org.
-This will verify if the degree earned is eqivalent of a U.S. Bachelor's degree.
+required to have a course-by-course evaluation of your courses completed at www.ece.org.
+This will verify if the degree earned is equivalent of a U.S. Bachelor's degree.
 Without the official verification, you may not be admitted into the program.
 This process will both verify your degree and and translate your scores into U.S. GPA, which is a factor in the admissions decision.

 11. What kind of letters of recommendations are required?